unraid/docs/docs/unraid-os/using-unraid-to/create-virtual-machines/vm-conversion-and-migration.md

 <details>
 <summary>Step 3: Uninstall GPLPV drivers</summary>

-After the reboot, purge all Xen GPLPV drivers from your system using the comprehensive manual removal process documented in the [Xen Project Wiki](https://wiki.xenproject.org/wiki/Xen_Windows_GPLPV).
+After the reboot, purge all %%Xen|xen-hvm%% GPLPV drivers from your system using the comprehensive manual removal process documented in the [Xen Project Wiki](https://wiki.xenproject.org/wiki/Xen_Windows_GPLPV).

 :::caution
 GPLPV removal requires extensive registry editing and manual file deletion.
 Follow the Xen Project Wiki instructions **exactly** as written, as errors can cause system instability or boot failures.